KinnairdGames/TrickPaperScissors/README.md

   - Move one step between -1 <-> 1 <-> 2
   - At the start of a game, every suit's value begins at 1

-- The winner of a trick leads the next trick.
+- In either case, the winner of a trick leads the next trick.

-- When all tricks are played, total score is number of points in each suit multiplied by their value.
+- When all tricks are played, calculate each player's total score by multiplying the number of points in each suit by their value.

 Highest total wins.